brikrey67/rails-views/readme.md

 If we were looking in our browser, we would get our old friend `unknown action` error, saying:
 `The action 'create' could not be found for ArtistsController`

-Let's write that action for our controller and get this form to work.
+Let's write the create action for our controller and try to get this form to work.

 In `app/controllers/artists_controller.rb`: